jr-b/jrb.nz.v3/content/blog/2022-07-29-aws-terraform-devops01.md

 date = 2022-07-29
 [taxonomies]
-tags = ["devops", "terraform", "ansible", "aws"] [extra] archive = "This post was published more than 2 years ago.
-It's content is most probably out of date!"
+tags = ["devops", "terraform", "ansible", "aws"]
 +++

 > I'm publishing this as an updated version of Scotty Parlor's [LEARNING DEVOPS: AWS, TERRAFORM, ANSIBLE, JENKINS, AND DOCKER](https://www.scottyfullstack.com/blog/devops-01-aws-terraform-ansible-jenkins-and-docker/) tutorial.
 It has allowed me to play with Terraform, Ansible and Jenkins for the first time.
 Needless to say, I learned a lot.
 I made some modification here and there where I could.